telecom-se/hpp/README.md

 #### Lab 1: Discovery.

 Follow the installation instruction.
 Verify that everything is ok with a `mvn install`.
 Install the extra data in your project.
-Modify the main classes to parse the `sorted_data.csv` file.
+Modify the main classes to parse the `100k.csv` file.

 Remove the existing query that counts the events.